Easy Egg and Potato Breakfast Casserole

 What should you do if your breakfast casserole is too runny?

 If your casserole is still runny after it has baked for 30 to 35 minutes, it’s not done cooking quite yet.
-Everyone’e oven is a little different, and your location’s altitude can actually affect cooking time, too!
-Try covering the casserole with foil (carefully, so you don’t burn yourself).
-Foil will allow the edges to not burn or overcook, while also trapping in the heat to finish cooking those runny parts.
-Another 5 to 10 minutes with a foil cover should do the trick!
+Try covering the casserole with foil to keep the edges from overcooking while trapping in heat to finish cooking those runny parts.
+Another 5 to 10 minutes should do the trick!

 Easy Egg and Potato Breakfast Casserole

-This Easy Egg and Potato Breakfast Casserole will transform your morning with its scrumptious and simple list of ingredients.
-Eggs, potatoes, and shredded cheddar cheese round out the tasty flavors, with options to personalize it using bacon, sausage, veggies, or garlic powder!
+This Easy Egg and Potato Breakfast Casserole will transform your morning with its scrumptious taste and simple list of ingredients.
+Eggs, potatoes, and shredded cheddar cheese round out the tasty flavors, and you can personalize it with bacon, sausage, veggies, or garlic powder!

 Prep: 10 minutes